-The processing of the CEERS WFSS data relied on the simulation-based extraction method (SBE; N. Pirzkal et al. 2017) followed closely by what is described in N. Pirzkal et al. (2024).
-While the latter described the process used to process NIRISS WFSS observations, it also describes the steps we followed to extract the CEERS NIRCam WFSS data.
-To briefly summarize, we relied on the v1.0 official imaging CEERS mosaics, catalog, and object segmentation map to drive the extraction process.
+The processing of the CEERS WFSS data relied on the Simulation Based Extraction method (Pirzkal et al. 2017, SBE) followed closely what is described in Pirzkal et al. (2024).
+While the later described the process used to process NIRISS WFSS observations using, it also describes the steps we followed to extract the CEERS NIRCam WFSS data.
+To briefly summarize, we relied on the v1.0 official official imaging CEERS mosaics, catalog, and object segmentation map to drive the extraction process.
 Individual F356W imaging mosaics of the CEERS NIRcam WFSS were first created.
 As the latter were astrometrically consistent with the WFSS observations taken during the same visit, a set of affine transformations (shift and rotation) were derived between the CEERS v1.0 mosaics and these shallower F356W mosaics.
-The pixel-based flux information over a wide range of wavelengths from the v1.0 mosaics could then be used to create accurate simulations of each individual WFSS observation.
-These simulations, which therefore included the pixel-based SED of each pixel within the segmentation footprint of each source were then used to quantitatively estimate the spectral contamination caused by overlapping spectra.
-These simulations were also used to mask out regions of our data that contained dispersed spectra so that these masked data could be combined to create an estimate of the F356W dispersed background at the time and specific six pointings of the CEERS WFSS observations.
-As we described in N. Pirzkal et al. (2024) we used an additional average, cross-dispersion fit of the background residuals to further improve the background subtraction.
-We relied on the latest official STScI NIRCam WFSS calibration products as of 2024 August.
-These calibrations show a good match to the data in terms of trace location (within $\approx 0.1$ pixels) and wavelength calibration (within $\approx$ 2 Å. The agreement between the R and C grisms is also excellent and within a small fraction of a pixel (≈0.2 pixels), allowing us to use both the R and C grisms to reliably determine the observed wavelength of emission lines.
-The final 1D spectra were created using an optimal SBE extraction which is described in N. Pirzkal et al. (2018, 2024).
+The pixel based flux information over a wide range of wavelength from the v1.0 mosaics could then be used to create accurate simulations of each individual WFSS observation.
+These simulations, which therefore included the pixel based spectral energy distribution of each pixel within the segmentation footprint of each source were then used to quantitatively estimate the spectral contamination caused by overlapping spectra.
+These simulations were also used to mask out regions of our data that contained dispersed spectra so that these masked data could be combined to create an estimate of the F356W dispersed background at the time and specific 6 pointings of the CEERS WFSS observations.
+As we described in Pirzkal et al. (2024) we used an additional average, cross dispersion fit of the background residuals to further improve the background subtraction.
+We relied on the latest official STScI NIRCam WFSS calibration products as of August 2024.
+These calibrations show a good match to the data in terms of trace location (within ≈ 0.1 pixel) and wavelength calibration (within $\approx 2 \text{\AA}$).
+The agreement between the R and C grisms are also excellent and within a small fraction of a pixel (≈ 0.2 pixel), allowing us to use both the R and C grisms to reliably determine the observed wavelength of emission lines.
+The final 1D spectra were created using an optimal SBE extraction which is described in Pirzkal et al. (2018, 2024).